Reverso: Efficient Time Series Foundation Models for Zero-shot Forecasting: Discussion

 \section{Discussion}

-As stated in \S\ref{sec:methods}, Reverso is built from established architectural components; our main contribution lies in how we combine them.
-We show that recent hybrid models that have been successful in language modeling can result in simple TSFMs that yield a strong performance--efficiency trade-off.

-More generally, we view Reverso as an {optimized recipe} for TSFMs.
-Similar patterns have appeared in foundation models in other domains: RoBERTa \citep{liu2019roberta} systematically refines the original BERT recipe \citep{devlin2019bert}, while DINOv2 \citep{oquab2023dinov2} streamlines the original DINO formulation.
-Likewise, many influential works in foundation modeling arise from scaling up existing designs (e.g., GPT-2 to GPT-3), rather than introducing entirely new building blocks.
-Our results show that, in the TSFM setting, carefully designed architectures allow us instead to \emph{scale down} existing recipes while maintaining competitive performance, effectively pushing the Pareto frontier towards smaller and cheaper models.
-Our findings also resonate with recent work on hybrid LLM architectures \citep{lieber2024jamba,glorioso2024zamba,waleffe2024empirical}, which demonstrates that mixing established primitives can outperform either component alone.
+The main lesson from Reverso is that competitive zero-shot time-series forecasting does not necessarily require very large TSFMs.
+Across Gift-Eval and LTSF, Reverso matches or approaches models that are one to three orders of magnitude larger, while also improving inference latency and memory usage.
+This suggests that, for many workloads represented by current TSFM benchmarks, the limiting factor is not only model scale, but also how effectively model capacity is allocated to the structure of time-series data.

 Reverso still has several limitations.
 First, Reverso is trained primarily as a univariate forecasting model.
 Chronos-2 has shown that attention can be cleverly utilized to learn cross-channel dependence in multivariate time series.
 Future work could investigate the potentials of the various sequence mixing layers in multivariate domains.
 Second, while Reverso's performance on long sequence was near state-of-the-art, its performance on shorter sequences still lagged behind larger TSFMs.
-Finally, we focus primarily on point prediction, although some applications of interest would benefit from distributional predictions; insofar as conformal methods~\cite{conformal2021, conformal2025} have also been adopted as a lightweight adaptation to obtain uncertainty bounds for any point time series forecasts, we anticipate such techniques being applicable to obtain uncertainty estimates from Reverso models.
+Finally, we focus primarily on point prediction, although some applications of interest would benefit from distributional predictions; insofar as conformal methods~\cite{conformal2021, conformal2025} have also been adopted as a lightweight adaptation to obtain uncertainty bounds for any point time series forecasts, we anticipate such techniques being applicable to obtain uncertainty estimates from Reverso models (see Appendix \ref{sec:appendix_probabilistic} for preliminary results in this direction).